 What’s better on New Year’s Eve than toasting a new year with a glass of Champagne?
 Well- glad you asked!
-The answer to your question is- Boozy Doughnuts!
+The answer to your question is- Boozy Baked Doughnuts!
 If there is anything I can get down with when saying goodbye to 2018, it is a bubbly filled dessert.
-I can’t wait for you all to make these delicious Vegan Champagne Doughnuts to ring in 2019!
+I can’t wait for you all to make these delicious Vegan Champagne Doughnuts to ring in the New Year!

 Looking into 2019, I feel nothing but excitement over what is to come for SGTO inside (and outside) the blog.

 - I have gone from zero recipes to 49 and know 2019 will bring even more amazing vegan recipes!

 - My 1-year blog anniversary happens in February!

 - Blogging has allowed me to connect with many of you and start developing content that is aligned with the type of recipes you want more of in 2019.

 - I have projects coming up with brands I truly admire and had once only dreamed of working with.

 - My sister is getting married and I’m her MOH!